nonnontrivial/ctts/README.md

 to discretize the surface of the earth into cells, which form the basis of the requests made to the api server serving up the sky brightness.
-This component then pushes brightness values from the api server onto rabbitmq, while another component consumes them from the queue - inserting to postgres to enable historical lookup of brightness values.
+This component then pushes brightness values from the api server onto rabbitmq, while another component consumes them from that queue - inserting records in postgres to enable historical lookup.

-## how to run
+## running with docker

-This will spin up the process of the prediction producer container repeatedly asking the api container for sky brightness predictions _at the current time_ across all [resolution 6 H3 cells](https://h3geo.org/docs/core-library/restable/);
+This will spin up the process of the prediction producer container repeatedly asking the api container for sky brightness predictions _for the current time_ across all [resolution 6 H3 cells](https://h3geo.org/docs/core-library/restable/);
-publishing them to rabbitmq, which the consumer container reads from and stores messages (in postgres container).
+publishing those predictions to rabbitmq, which the consumer container reads from, storing those messages in the `brightnessobservation` table.

 > note: at present only cells in north america are generated.